top of page

 Pure Innovator

 Two things have always been sources of fascination for John Bednarski: construction projects and water.
-Both played leading roles in his 1960s childhood memories of Placentia, California, a town of some 20,000 people nestled in the citrus groves of northern Orange County.
+Both played leading roles in his 1960s childhood in Placentia, California, a town of some 20,000 people nestled in the citrus groves of northern Orange County.

 By the time he was 10, Bednarski’s once-rural neighborhood of orange and lemon groves had given way to linear, forgettable tracts of modern suburban housing.
 But this transformation also fueled new and unexpected adventures.